Personal

 W. Cuff married his wife, Isabelle, in November of 1955.
 They have four

 kids and eight grand kids.
-Three of them live in the Orlando area and
+Three of their kids live in the Orlando area and

 another in California.